 Even though there is a consensus among all the decision makers, that DLT networks sufficiently matter for regulators, an analysis of the prevailing IT architecture & potential DLT entry points will be mandatory.
 In order to facilitate a smooth transition to DLT-based reporting solutions, this task force could also include a study on future data handling between financial institutions and the respective regulators.

 Today, the regulatory system is not meeting requirements of new technologies and business models.
 Existing high financing costs can discourage new market entrants.

-We created a concept for a blockchain/DLT-based regulatory regime, which will strongly improve micro and macro supervision, reduce costs and facilitate the entry of new companies.
+We have been developing a concept for a blockchain/DLT-based regulatory regime, which may offer the opportunity to improve micro and macro supervision, to reduce costs and to facilitate the entry of new companies.

 Moritz Plenk, Head of RegTech DLT